All Episodes

 We'll be right back.

-Rush Limbaugh program, America's real anchorman here at the EIB network of the Limbo Institute for Advanced Conservative Studies.
+The Rush Limbaugh program, America's Real Anchorman here at the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

-So this juror, Dennis Collins, uh journalist and author.
+So this juror, Dennis Collins, a journalist and author, a book about spying.

 I got so many pieces of paper trying to keep track of all this.

-At any rate, he says that it it sucked.
+At any rate, he says that it sucked.

 We wish we weren't judging Libby.